 Marsden had met many Māori, including Ruatara, before arriving in New Zealand, and had a great admiration for them.
 ‘The Natives of New Zealand are far advanced in Civilization,’ he wrote.
 ‘They appear like a superior race of Men.’2 He and other early missionaries learned about the Māori language and culture and acted as mediators between Māori and whalers, and between rival groups of Māori.

-However, for many years Māori regarded the missionaries mainly as a source for trade goods and plants, animals and farming techniques.
+For many years Māori regarded the missionaries mainly as a source for trade goods and plants, animals and farming techniques.
 Marsden estimated that Māori food production increased 10 times between 1814 and 1819, due to the introduction of iron tools and the market provided by the missions.
 Because of their overwhelming superiority in numbers and economic and military strength, Māori remained secure in their own religious traditions and beliefs, and for the first 15 years the missionaries made very few converts.

 Missionaries’ increasing influence